Drainage Study Phase II

 The Town of West Hartford has contracted with a consultant, CDM Smith, to complete the storm drainage study.
 Several areas within the study area experience continual street and basement flooding.
 The purpose of the study is to identify the extent of the deficiencies in the existing storm drainage system that result in street flooding.
 The drainage study will take place in areas identified with flooding problems.
 The study is broken up into two phases.
 Phase I of the study includes areas 1, 2 and 3 and Phase II of the study includes areas 4, 5, and 6 (See Map).
 The drainage study will consist of collecting, reviewing and analyzing existing data, including available plans, aerial photography, topographic mapping, and storm pipe video assessments for the project area.
 Based on the data collected, a drainage model of the existing storm drainage system will be developed.
 The objectives of the study are to reduce the occurrences of street and basement flooding if possible and disconnect “clean water” from the sanitary sewer system and connect it into the storm drainage system.

-Phase II of the study commenced in October of 2020 and shall take six months to complete.
+Phase II of the study commenced in October of 2020 and is complete.

 Links / Resources

 - West Hartford Drainage Study Phase II - Public Meeting Presentation October 26, 2021

 - West Hartford Drainage Study Phase II - Public Information Meeting Video October 26, 2021